Marco4413/ProcessorEmulator/plugins/README.md

 ### Example

-A well-documented example can be found in the [RubyProcessor](https://github.com/hds536jhmk/ProcessorEmulator/tree/master/plugins/RubyProcessor) folder.
+A well-documented example can be found in the [PEMU-RubyProcessor](https://github.com/hds536jhmk/pemu-RubyProcessor) repository.